Names of Buenos Aires

-The name of the city of Buenos Aires ([ˈbwenos ˈajɾes]), the capital of Argentina, means "Good Airs" or "Fair Winds" in Spanish.
+The name of the city of Buenos Aires ([ˈbwenos ˈajɾes]), the capital of Argentina, means "Good Airs" (or less literally "Fair Winds") in Spanish.
 There are other places, mostly in the Americas, that go by the same name.

 Sardinian origin

-When the Aragonese conquered Cagliari, Sardinia from the Pisans in 1324, they established their headquarters on top of a hill that overlooked the city.
+When the Aragonese conquered Cagliari, Sardinia, from the Pisans in 1324, they established their headquarters on top of a hill that overlooked the city.
 The hill was known to them as Buen Ayre (or "Bonaria" in Sardinian language), as it was free of the foul smell prevalent in the old city (the Castle area), which is adjacent to swampland.
 "Foul smell" is another word for malaria ("mal aria" = bad air), since at that time people believed the air to cause the illness.
 Swamps are the breeding ground of Anopheles mosquitoes, the vectors of malaria which had been plaguing Sardinia since the Phoencian first arrived, until the swamps were drained and treated with DDT in the 20th century.

 During the siege of Cagliari, the Aragonese built a sanctuary to the Virgin Mary on top of the hill.
 In 1335, King Alfonso the Gentle donated the church to the Mercedarians, who built an abbey that stands to this day.